-(When critics said the green-colored light of mercury gas-lamps made people look like "bloodless corpses")
+(critics said it made people look like "bloodless corpses") Peter Cooper-Hewitt, 1902

-Peter Cooper-Hewitt, responded that " the economy of operation will much more than compensate for the somewhat unnatural colour given to illuminated objects."
+" the economy of operation will much more than compensate for the somewhat unnatural colour given to illuminated objects. "

-"... this [mercury gas] light ... has an efficiency at least eight times as great as that obtained by an ordinary incandescent lamp, "
+"... this [mercury gas ] light ... has an efficiency at least eight times as great as that obtained by an ordinary incandescent lamp, "